DataScienceForPublicPolicy/unitrootML/README.md

                             autoplot(out[[5]]), ncol = 2)
 ```

-To screen these time series, apply the `ml_test_all` function, which expects a list object containing time series objects (`bank =`) and a `costratio` to identify the optimal decision threshold given the preferred weight between Type I and II errors.
+To screen these time series, apply the `ml_test_all` function using an efficient pre-trained gradient boosting algorithm.
+The function expects a list object containing time series objects (`bank =`) and a `costratio` to identify the optimal decision threshold given the preferred weight between Type I and II errors.
 In this case, we assume a `costratio = 0.2`.

 ```
-  res <- ml_test_all(bank = out,  costratio = 0.2)
+  res <- ml_test_all(bank = out,
+  			      costratio = 0.2)
 ```

 The `res` object captures the outputs of a battery of tests, including pre-trained ML-based unit root tests.
-The first element summarizes the verdict that each unit root test reached when evaluating each time series ("yes" = "unit root").
+The first element summarizes the verdict that each unit root test reached when evaluating each time series (e.g. unit root versus stationary).
 While each of the traditional tests may disagree, it is worth noting that the tests built on Random Forest (`verdict.ranger`) and Gradient Boosting (`verdict.xgbTree`) offer markedly improved diagnostic accuracy.

 ```
   verdicts <- res$verdicts